alvinwan/mlml/README.md

     python mlml.py ssgd (mnist|spam|cifar-10) --memId=<memId> [options]

-For example, the following runs kernelized sgd on a subset of 35000 samples from MNIST, using the radial basis function (RBF).
+For example, the following runs kernelized sgd on all samples from cifar-10, using the radial basis function (RBF).
 Note that the first command will output the `<memId>` needed for the second command.

-    python mlml.py generate mnist --subset=35000 --kernel=RBF
+    python mlml.py generate cifar-10 --kernel=RBF
-    python mlml.py ssgd mnist --memId=<memId> --subset=35000
+    python mlml.py ssgd cifar-10 --memId=<memId>

-To use a more computationally efficient but memory-consuming algorithm, use the `--simulated` flag.
-For example, the following runs the alternative generation scheme for `CIFAR-10`.
+To run on a subset of your data, use the `--subset` flag.

-    python mlml.py generate cifar-10 --subset=30000 --kernel=RBF --simulated
+    python mlml.py generate cifar=10 --kernel=RBF --subset=35000

 ## Command-Line Utility